Shooting in Black and White

 There are two reasons to shoot black and white photography.
 One reason is because you think it looks old fashioned and it’s a cool effect.
 A better reason to shoot black and white photography is because of the lessons it can teach you.
 Black and White Photography teaches you about values.

 What is Value in Photography?

+High value is white and low value is black, you can see below a visual representation of value scale.
+Histograms break down the value of a photograph.
 Once you understand value you can use it to create stark contrasts or to create soft, subtle compositions.
 Value in the photography world really just translates to light.
 If you have a heavily lighted photography it is high on the value scale.
 If you have a low lighted photograph then it is low on the value scale.

 Great Black and White Photographers